Introduction

 Food Loos and Waste

-Since the fall of the Soviet Union, UNECE countries in Eastern Europe, South Caucasus and Central Asia have been undergoing the transition process from the centrally planned economies to the market economy.
-30 years later, post-Soviet countries had varied success in reaching the increasingly market economy, bringing interesting findings of how economic development for sustainable development, and innovation policy, in particular, is dependent upon the foundation and the ongoing transition process for UNECE countries.
+Since the fall of the Soviet Union, UNECE countries in Eastern Europe, South Caucasus, and Central Asia have been undergoing the transition process from centrally planned economies to market economies.
+30 years later, post-Soviet countries had varied success in reaching an increasingly market economy, bringing interesting findings of how economic development for sustainable development, and innovation policy, in particular, is dependent upon the foundation and the ongoing transition process for UNECE countries.

 Episode is available on: